CherylFrankenfield/suggester/README.md

 ## Description

 _Want to code at Epicodus?
 Try out this quiz to find what coding track is best for you.
-This project includes a dropdown form with questions to find out what code track would be best suited to prospective students.
-It includes an overview of creating forms, branching logic and matching answers to a result, and then using Javascript and jQuery to show results to the user._
+This project includes a dropdown form with questions to narrow down what track would be best suited to prospective students.
+It includes an overview of creating forms, branching logic and matching answers to a result, and then using Javascript and jQuery to show results to the quiz taker._

 ## Setup/Installation Requirements